-If you’ve ever promoted your online store with PPC ads, probably you’re wondering whether major PPC networks like Google, Bing and Facebook allow optin popups on PPC landing pages.
+If you’ve ever promoted your online store with PPC ads, you’re probably wondering whether major PPC networks like Google, Bing, and Facebook allow optin popups on PPC landing pages.

 With OptinMonster, you don’t have to worry about popup policies of various PPC networks.

-According to Google AdWords and other major PPC networks, an acceptable popup is a type of graphic that appears within the landing page instead of opening it in a new browser window.
+According to Google AdWords and other major PPC networks, an acceptable popup is a type of graphic that appears within the landing page instead of opening in a new browser window.

-OptinMonster popups are actually overlays that appear in the same browser window.
-To boost conversions of your PPC campaign, you can make use of multiple optin types on your PPC landing page, including fullscreen welcome gates, lightbox popups, slide-ins, and more, all of which are allowed by PPC networks because, again, they don’t open a new browser window.
+And to boost conversions of your PPC campaign, you can make use of multiple optin types on your PPC landing page, including fullscreen welcome gates, lightbox popups, slide-ins, and more.
+All of these are allowed by PPC networks because, again, they don’t open a new browser window.

-How to Target Optins for Your PPC Campaigns
+Target Optins Specifically for Your PPC Ads

 That’s one of the reasons why OptinMonster’s page-level targeting allows you to display targeted optins only to your PPC visitors.

 You can target optins to display only to your PPC visitors with a specific URL parameter (e.g. ?utm_campaign=my-campaign) in your URL.
 This bit of extra information in your link is called a “UTM code.”

-Creating a UTM Code for Your Campaign
+Step 1: Create a UTM Code for Your Campaign

 The first step to target your optins is to build a special link that you’ll use in your PPC campaign.
-To add the URL parameter to your link, you may use the Google’s campaign URL builder, or MonsterInsights URL Builder if you have a WordPress site.
+To add the URL parameter to your link, you may use the Google’s campaign URL builder or MonsterInsights URL Builder if you have a WordPress site.

-- Campaign Source (utm_source): This required parameter identifies the source of your traffic such as search engine, newsletter, etc.
+- Campaign Source (utm_source): This required parameter identifies the source of your traffic, such as search engine, newsletter, etc.

-- Campaign Medium (utm_medium): This required parameter identifies the medium the link was used upon such as email, CPC, etc.
+- Campaign Medium (utm_medium): This required parameter identifies the medium the link was used upon, such as email, CPC, etc.

 - Campaign Name (utm_campaign): This required parameter identifies a specific product promotion.